ned13/convert-to-pdf/Readme.md

 ## Introduction
 This project is inspired by Madhav Palshikar's article [Converting Office Docs to PDF with AWS Lambda](https://madhavpalshikar.medium.com/converting-office-docs-to-pdf-with-aws-lambda-372c5ac918f1).
 The primary goal of this project is to create a POC solution for converting specified kind of documents, such as Microsoft Word, Excel, PowerPoint and csv, to PDF format using AWS Lambda Functions.
 In this project, I use .NET 6 and F# to develop the same functionality as described in the original article, but with some key differences.

-The source code of Madhav Palshikar's article is in https://gist.github.com/madhavpalshikar/96e72889c534443caefd89000b2e69b5, which is implement by Nood.js.
+The source code of Madhav [Palshikar's article](https://gist.github.com/madhavpalshikar/96e72889c534443caefd89000b2e69b5), which is implement by Nood.js.
 Some libraries are not available in .NET 6.

 ## Feature
 - Convert (Word, Excel, PowerPoint) to PDF format.